Enable end users to submit their own tickets

 - If an agent attempts to turn a user's message into a ticket on their behalf, the agent will see a warning like this:

 What's the best way to roll Halp out to end users

 There are a few options for doing this.
 The ideal route for you depends on your goals.

-Option 1 [Recommended]: Install Halp for all users via an app policy
+Option 1 [Recommended]: Install Halp for all users via an App Setup Policy

 This is the most efficient, low-friction way to ensure that all users are able to create tickets and get help via Halp.

 In this scenario, a Teams Admin can create an App Setup Policy to install Halp by default on all existing and new user accounts.
 Visit Microsoft's documentation to learn how to create an App Setup Policy.

 This method of rollout has proven most successful for Halp customers.
 Those who use this method suggest distributing clear communications to your employee base explaining what Halp is, how it will benefit them, and how they can best use it.
 You should do this prior to enabling the App Setup Policy.

 - Minimized user confusion & chances they thought they were being spammed or phished